wolfSSL/wolfssl/IDE/ECLIPSE/DEOS/README.md

 In this section you will import a pre-configured example project.

+Note: To work wolfssl directory must not be under the workspace directory.

 1. Launch the OpenArbor IDE as an administrator
 2. In the Workspace Launcher dialog, in the Workspace field, enter your workspace